-The Designated / Deputy Safeguarding Lead/s will:
+The Designated Safeguarding Leads will:

-- Undertake required training (both trained to the same level) and access continual professional development opportunities regularly (refresher training annually) - Manage referrals (Local Children's Services, MASH, Channel, Police) - Act as a point of contact with safeguarding partners (i.e. LADO, Adult Safeguarding Board) - Provide support, advice and guidance for any staff member, learner and employer with a safeguarding or child protection concern - Take responsibility for case management - Keep detailed, accurate, confidential and secure written records of concerns, disclosures and referrals.
-Ensure all such records are kept confidentially and securely. - Ensure staff are aware and have access to our Safeguarding and Prevent Policy, which is reviewed annually - Communicate regularly to staff in regard to safeguarding and prevent updates. - Ensure as a company, we are meeting legal and statutory requirements
+- Undertake required training (both trained to the same level) and access continual professional development opportunities regularly (refresher training annually) - Manage referrals (Local Children's Services, MASH, Channel, Police) - Act as a point of contact with safeguarding partners (i.e. LADO, Adult Safeguarding Board) - Provide support, advice and guidance for any staff member, learner and employer with a safeguarding or child protection concern - Work with the Director of Digital Technology to strategically oversee online safety responsibilities, ensuring risk assessments, filtering systems and curriculum content addresses these areas appropriately. - Take responsibility for case management - Keep detailed, accurate, confidential and secure written records of concerns, disclosures and referrals.
+Ensure all such records are kept confidentially and securely. - Ensure staff are aware and have access to our Safeguarding and Prevent Policy, which is reviewed annually - Communicate regularly to staff in regard to safeguarding and prevent updates. - Ensure as a company, we are meeting legal and statutory requirements - Ensure that the Safeguarding Policy is available publicly - Provide an Annual Safeguarding report for the Sport Structures Board, detailing any changes to the policy and procedures; training undertaken by self, staff with specific responsibility and all other staff and number and type of incidents/cases.

-- Ensure that the Safeguarding Policy is available publicly - Provide an Annual Safeguarding report for the Sport Structures Board, detailing any changes to the policy and procedures; training undertaken by self, staff with specific responsibility and all other staff and number and type of incidents/cases. - Ensure the quality assurance of the provision of safeguarding information, advice and guidance and procedures - Obtain access to resources - Ligise with OFSTED where relevant - Deal with allegations against staff - Liaise with the internal safeguarding and prevent group any other relevant staff to inform of any issues/ongoing investigations - Encourage a culture of listening to children and adults, taking into account their wishes and feelings to best support and protect them. - Liaise with the Sport Structures Board to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirement for children to have an appropriate adult (PACE Code 2019) Both Safeguarding Leads are senior members of staff with leadership responsibilities.
-Details of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead can be found below.
+- Ensure the quality assurance of the provision of safeguarding information, advice and guidance and procedures - Obtain access to resources - Liaise with OFSTED where relevant - Deal with allegations against staff - Liaise with the internal safeguarding and prevent group any other relevant staff to inform of any issues/ongoing investigations - Encourage a culture of listening to children and adults, taking into account their wishes and feelings - to best support and protect them. - Liaise with the Sport Structures Board to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an appropriate adult (PACE Code 2019) Both Safeguarding Leads are members of staff with management and leadership responsibilities.
+Details of the Designated Safeguarding Leads can be found below;